 The most important thing to us, is that we can motivate you to save… and provide you a clear insight into your savings.💡

 So, how to activate your savings dashboard?

 You can use the “add account” button on your home screen, and manually provide the account number of your savings account.

-Upon returning in Cake, you will notice that the app stored your savings account… but it’s setup in a disconnected state.
-That’s fine for now 👌… as explained earlier, no need to get it connected (yet). 👍 In the settings screen you will see that the “account type” of this account is set to “saving”.
+Cake will store your savings account… but it’s set up in a disconnected state.
+That’s fine for now… as explained earlier, no need to get it connected (yet). 👍 In the settings screen you will see that the “account type” of this account is set to “saving”.

-Once you completed these steps, we will start tracking your savings in Cake 💪.
-The transfers to and from your savings account will additionally not be counted as income or expenses.
+Once you completed this step, we will start identifying transfers to (or from) your savings account.
+The transfers towards or from your savings account will not be counted as income or spending.

 Note: In some cases, the bank does not supply the account number of your savings account in a transfer.
 You can check this in the “transaction details” card (on the transaction screen).
 If this is the case, use option 2.